rehmanx/CodeCreatePlay/PseudoRandomNumberGenerators/RandUniformPointsInSphere.md

             Gizmos.DrawSphere(transform.TransformPoint(generatedPoints[i]), debugPointRadius);
     }
 ```

-The technique we used for uniformly distributing points is called **Inverse transform sampling**, but that's not the main topic here and more on it some other day.

 ### _Everything seems good now, tutorial is done, report any mistakes, provide feedback anything is welcome AND if you like it support me on [CodeCreatePlay](https://www.patreon.com/CodeCreatePlay)._